benbrastmckie/.config/README.md

 brew update
 ```

-If Homebrew has not been installed, you may install it by entering:
+If Homebrew has not been installed, you may install it by running the following two commands:

 ```
+xcode-select --install
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```